 Statistics from The Royal St Christopher and Nevis Police reveal a significant 39 percent reduction in major crimes within the Federation.

-Major crimes include homicides, non-fatal shootings, other bodily harm offences, robberies,break-ins, sexual assaults, larceny, drugs offences (possession or importation),firearms and ammunition offences (possession, importation and smuggling) and other major crimes such as threats to kill; malicious damage to property; fraud offences, and technology-related crime.
+Major crimes include homicides, non-fatal shootings, other bodily harm offences, robberies,break-ins, sexual assaults, larceny, drugs offences (possession or importation), firearms and ammunition offences (possession, importation and smuggling) and other major crimes such as threats to kill; malicious damage to property; fraud offences, and technology-related crime.
 Significant reductions were recorded in larcenies, break-ins, robberies, and other bodily harm offences leading to the overall reduction in major crimes in the Federation from 580 during the first quarter of 2018 to 352 for the comparative period this year.
+It’s always a good idea to keep checking ly lawyers crime statistics to see how often crimes are being committed in your local area.
+It’s important that you’re aware when crime rates are on the rise.

 The statistics revealed a significant reduction in crime on both islands with a 42% decrease on St.Kitts and a 21% decrease in Nevis .